WOHL ILFORD JEWISH PRIMARY SCHOOL – DEPRIVATION PUPIL PREMIUM

 Wrap-around care for pupils and their families to support emotional and pastoral needs

-HT and SENCO time plus outside agencies (SEATTs, EWHMs etc) helping to support emotional resilience
+HT and SENCO time plus outside agencies (SEaTTS etc) helping to support emotional resilience

 3